jlouis/safetyvalve/README.md

 # Changes

+### v2.0.0 -> v2.1.0

+Enable a new configuration parameter, `queue_type`.
+This parameter defines a module which handles the queueing strategy used by the system.
+In short, queues are now plugable.
+If omitted, the queue defaults to `sv_queue_ets` which is an ETS-based queueing strategy.
+Hence, the minor version bump as it should not affect any users and be fully backwards compatible.

+### v1.0.0 -> v2.0.0

+Remove `sv:run/3` and replace it with `sv:run/2` for now.
+The return value is still changed according to the changes in v1.0.0.
+This change is done to hide certain internal structure for now until we get it fleshed out more.
+It also enables us to do more advanced queueing strategies.

 ### v0.1.0 -> v1.0.0

 The return value of `sv:run/3` changed from `Res | {error, Reason}` to `{ok, Res} | {error, Reason}`.
 This better reflects the system and we can distinguish between an error term from the function we run and safetyvalve itself.